gcgarner/IOTstack/README.md

 drop the gpio node and use your pi's IP:8888 (127.0.0.1 wont work)

 ## Securing Node-RED
 To secure Node-RED you need a password hash.
-There is a terminal script `./terminal_nodered.sh` execute it to get into the termina.
+There is a terminal script `./nodered/terminal.sh` execute it to get into the terminal.
 Copy the helper text `node -e .....
 PASSWORD`, paste it and change your password to get a hash.

 Open the file `./nodered/data/settings.js` and follow the writeup on https://nodered.org/docs/user-guide/runtime/securing-node-red for further instrucitons